gonemad97/TextMessageSearchIR/README.md

 # TextMessageSearchIR
-Information Retrieval Final Project - Search engine to search for specific phrases in text messages
+CS6200 - Information Retrieval Final Project

 Refer to the Documentation to understand the project and the concepts used.